When to Use Navigation Lights

 In boating, navigation lights are part of the safety equipment required on board a boat.
 The lights required vary depending on the size and type of boat.

-Whether you are a pleasure boater or a professional, you need to understand the importance of displaying the correct navigation lights at the right time.
+Whether you are a pleasure boater or a professional, you need to know how to display the correct navigation lights at the right time.

 For more information on equipment requirements, please refer to our article on boating safety equipment.

-The masthead light is a white light placed above the longitudinal axis of the boat.
+This white light is mounted on the front part of a vessel’s mast, above the sidelights.
 It projects uninterrupted light forward across the horizon in a 225° arc.

-Sidelights are a red light on the port side and a green light on the starboard side.
+Sidelights consist of a red light on the port side and a green light on the starboard side, as close to the bow (the front of the boat) as possible.
 Each projects uninterrupted light across the horizon in a 112.5° arc.
-These navigation lights are placed as close to the bow (the front of the boat) as possible.

 Sidelights can be combined in a single lantern placed at the front tip of the boat’s longitudinal axis.

-The sternlight is a white light placed as close as possible to the back of the boat, or stern.
-It projects uninterrupted light backward across the horizon in a 135° arc.
+This white light is placed as close as possible to stern, and projects uninterrupted light backward across the horizon in a 135° arc.

 As its name suggests, this navigation light projects uninterrupted white light across the horizon in a 360° arc.
-This light is usually placed at the stern of the boat.
+It is usually placed at the stern of the boat.

 Towing light